thewoodfish/property-oracle-node/README.md

    Once this function registers a complete state change, the `PropertyClaimAttested` event is generated and visible on the blockchains UI explorer.

 ## Running a local node
 - Install the necessary `Rust toolchains` and configure them.
-Please take a look at <a target="_blank" href="https://substrate.io">this page</a> to guide you appropriately.
+Please take a look at <a target="_blank" href="https://docs.substrate.io/install/">this page</a> to guide you appropriately.
 - After installation, clone this repository.
 - After cloning, open the terminal in the root folder and run the command: `cargo build --release`.
-- After your chain is built, run this command to start the chain: `./target/release/node-template --dev`
+- After your chain is built, run this command to start the chain in development mode: `./target/release/node-template --dev`
 - To interact with the chain from the explorer, visit this address in your browser: https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944.
 - To interact with the Property Oracle front end, you have to set it up first. kindly read through the set up at: https://github.com/thewoodfish/property_oracle#how-to-run-or-test-property-oracle.
 It is very easy.